 My Observations

-The latest version actually displays how smart Baratza is, and how well they’re able to answer user feedback.
+The latest version in fact displays how smart Baratza is, and how well they’re able to respond to user feedback.
 While the W was a popular and welcomed model, there were a few creases that they’ve ironed out well with the new version.
-One of the issues with the W was that people were finding it difficult to get a stable dosage on unstable surfaces.
+One of the issues with the W was that people were finding it difficult to get a stable dose on unstable surfaces.

-They dealt with this issue well on the new version, with an adjustable portafilter cradle and adjustable grinds container cradle, allowing the mill to compensate for the instability.
-They likewise tweaked the new i version so that it automatically adjusts to counter offset, which indicates that for example if you set it for a 21g dosage and you get 21.2g, over the course of a few shots it’ll modify this automatically so you start getting closer towards the exact dosage.
+They dealt with this issue well on the new version, with an adjustable portafilter cradle and adjustable grinds container cradle, allowing the grinding machine to compensate for the instability.
+They likewise tweaked the new i version so that it automatically adjusts to counter offset, which means that for example if you set it for a 21g dose and you get 21.2g, over the course of a few shots it’ll modify this automatically so you start getting closer towards the exact dose.

 Check Price – Niche

-While the Niche Zero doesn’t look like a classic grinder, and I suspect there was some eyebrow-raising, and even some sniggering from the well established mill brands towards this strange-looking grinder initially, I don’t think anyone is laughing now… Basically, in my opinion, the Niche Zero has changed the market for home coffee grinders.
+While the Niche Zero doesn’t look like a typical coffee mill, and I suspect there was some eyebrow-raising, and even some sniggering from the well established grinder brands towards this strange-looking coffee mill initially, I don’t think anyone is laughing now… Extremely, in my opinion, the Niche Zero has changed the market for home coffee grinders.

 Features: